 We transact business globally in multiple currencies.
 Our international revenues, as well as costs and expenses denominated in foreign currencies, expose us to the risk of fluctuations in foreign currency exchange rates against the U.S. dollar.
 We are a net receiver of foreign currencies and therefore benefit from a weakening of the U.S. dollar and are adversely affected by a strengthening of the U.S. dollar relative to the foreign currency.
-As of March 31, 2017, our most significant currency exposures are the British pound, Euro, and Japanese yen.
+As of June 30, 2017, our most significant currency exposures are the British pound, Euro, and Japanese yen.

-We use foreign exchange forward contracts in addition to foreign exchange option contracts to protect our forecasted U.S. dollar-equivalent earnings from changes in foreign currency exchange rates.
+We use foreign currency forwards and option contracts, including collars (an option strategy comprised of a combination of purchased and written options) to protect our forecasted U.S. dollar-equivalent earnings from changes in foreign currency exchange rates.
 When the U.S. dollar strengthens, gains from foreign currency options and forwards reduce the foreign currency losses related to our earnings.
-When the U.S. dollar weakens, losses from foreign currency forwards offset the foreign currency gains related to our earnings.
+When the U.S. dollar weakens, losses from foreign currency options and forwards offset the foreign currency gains related to our earnings.
 These hedging contracts reduce, but do not entirely eliminate, the impact of currency exchange rate movements.
 We designate these contracts as cash flow hedges for accounting purposes.
-We record spot-to-spot foreign currency exchange rate changes of these contracts as a component of accumulated other comprehensive income (AOCI) and subsequently reclassify them into revenues to offset the hedged exposures as they occur.
-We exclude the change in the time value and forward points of these contracts from our assessment of hedge effectiveness.
-These excluded components are recognized in other income (expense), net.
+We record the effective portion of these contracts as a component of accumulated other comprehensive income (AOCI) and subsequently reclassify them into revenues to offset the hedged exposures as they occur.
+For foreign currency collars, we include the change in time value in our assessment of hedge effectiveness.
+We recognize changes of the excluded components in other income (expense), net.

 We considered the historical trends in currency exchange rates and determined that it was reasonably possible that changes in exchange rates of 10% could be experienced in the near term.
-If the U.S. dollar weakened by 10% as of March 31, 2017, the amount recorded in AOCI reflecting spot-to-spot foreign currency rate changes related to our foreign exchange contracts before tax effect would have been approximately \$909 million lower as of March 31, 2017.
+If the U.S. dollar weakened by 10% as of June 30, 2017, the amount recorded in AOCI related to our foreign exchange contracts before tax effect would have been approximately \$1.1 billion lower as of June 30, 2017.
 The change in the value recorded in AOCI would be expected to offset a corresponding foreign currency change in the forecasted hedged revenues when recognized.